dotnet/core-setup/Documentation/design-docs/native-hosting.md

 It should be possible to ship with only some of these supported, then enable more scenarios later on.

-All the proposed APIs will be exports of the `hostfxr` library and will use the same calling convention as existing `hostfxr` exports.
-The names shown are the exact export names (no mangling).
+All the proposed APIs will be exports of the `hostfxr` library and will use the same calling convention and name mangling as existing `hostfxr` exports.

 ### Initialize host context